 - Leather softens over time, it’s durable and sustainable when harvested properly.
 Many leathers are finished with harmful chemicals and dyes and require more toxins to refinsh or maintain.
 If you use leather, choose items that are dyed naturally and can age gracefully without needing more chemicals to retain a shiny or colored surface.
 Of course, leathers in their natural color have the lowest impact.
 Think of Davey Crocket in a buckskin jacket.
 Sorry PETA~I’m assuming animals have been treated ethically in this process.
 The vegan, plastic leathers just don’t seem a viable option.
 They stretch out of shape making them impractical for shoes and most are made from petrochemicals which pollute our water and airways in the process.
 Every choice we make comes with a consequence and I can’t see adding more man-engineered chemicals to our closets.

 - Essential Oils are the foundation of a pure home.
 They are the icing on the cake.
 You can think of Natural Living as Abundance (the beautiful choices before you) or Scarcity (what you can’t have).
 Essential oils are the abundance in Natural Living.
-They add natural fragrance to your home, help you eliminate toxic over the counter drugs and may help you eliminate visits to the doc (the FDA has not evaluated these statements and I’m not diagnosing, treating or curing any disease).
+They add natural fragrance to your home, help you eliminate toxic chemicals and may help you stay healthy since they support a strong immune system (the FDA has not evaluated these statements and I’m not diagnosing, treating or curing any disease).
 Every home should have pure, therapeutic grade essential oils (that are tested, verified and at the very least labeled as a food-grade supplement, not as a food flavoring).

 - Real plants & Herbs are our natural resources.
 Many of the previous items came from plant material.
 When you put real plants in and around your home, the air will be purer, your spirit will be lighter and your conscience clearer knowing you are making the world a better place by the choices you make no matter how small.
 Purchase plants from local, organic farmers or start small and grow some of your own plants from seeds.
 It doesn’t have to be complicated.
 Start some non-GMO herb seeds in a cardboard egg carton or reusable clay pot or grow some seeds sprouting in a glass mason jar.
 When you watch something sprout to life from a tiny seed, whether a plant or a little child, the process is nothing short of miraculous and you can’t help but want to do all you can to make the world a better place for this.